pankajattri/ViyaFileTransferCLI/README.md

 3. When uploading file(s) users can choose to upload *.zip, *.tar, and *.tar.gz files and upload them as is OR they can choose to unzip and upload.
 4. Similarly, when downloading files users can download files as is, or they can choose to zip all files and download a single *.zip file.

+## Authenticating the application
+Authenticates with SAS Viya using OAuth (client ID, secret, username, password).
+Refer to this [article](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Authenticating-as-a-Custom-Application/ta-p/887079) for helpful details on how to authenticate a custom application.
+Stores credentials in ~/.viya/config.json for reuse.

 ## Running the Application
 **Run Modes**
 - Interactive Mode: Prompts users for inputs (e.g., folder paths, file names, SAS Content or Shared Drive, zip options).